azrulhasni/Ebanking-Authz/README.md

 ![](README.images/CQ0s3O.jpg)

 -   We see that the response time is stable at around 6.5 seconds.
-Not fast but respectable on a mere laptop with single node server for Keycloak and micro-services
+Not fast, but respectable on a mere laptop with single node server for Keycloak and micro-services